GustavoHRdev/QR-code-generator/README.md

 💻 GitHub: [github.com/GustavoHRdev](https://github.com/GustavoHRdev)
 📱 WhatsApp: [https://wa.me/5543996129](https://wa.me/5543996129)

-📌 License
-This project is licensed under the MIT License.

 📍 Notes
 This project is part of my personal portfolio and ongoing learning as a front-end developer.
 Feel free to send suggestions, improvements, or open issues!